blobject/agave/README.md

 *agave* is a fixed-width outline font, designed by *[type agaric](http://an.erki.net/~b/type)*, that is primarily aimed at freetype/X environments.

-Free to use and peruse.
+Free to use, peruse, and diffuse.
 Everything (font files, glyph designs, glyph databases, and documentation) is released under the [MIT X license](http://an.erki.net/~b/agave/license).

 For more details, visit the [designer's page](http://an.erki.net/~b/agave/).